pixelnest/pixelnest.github.io/tutorials/2d-game-unity/install-and-scene/index.md

 Here are some other resources that we find interesting and that should complete us on this subject:

 - [Official Unity editor tutorials][unity_videos_link]: The official videos are great.
-You should take an afternoon to watch them all — we guarantee you that you will not loose your time.
+You should take an afternoon to watch them all — we guarantee you that you will not lose your time.

 - [Unity Patterns][unitypatterns_link]: A fresh new site with great articles and tools.
 The tutorials about coroutines is a must-read if you are not familiar with the concept.